 Q. Are online Advanced Placement courses easier than face-to-face Advanced Placement courses?
 AP4ALL online AP courses are as rigorous, if not more rigorous, then traditional face-to-face courses.

 Q. When do classes begin and end?
 AP4ALL classes are year-long online courses that run from the day after Labor Day (September 2, 2014) through one week after the scheduled date of the AP Exam for the course.

 Q. Is there a limit to the number of students a school can enroll?
 There is no limit to the number of students a school can register in AP4ALL courses, but there is a maximum of 5 students that a school can enroll in any one particular course.

 Q. Can home-schooled students participate?
 Home-schooled students may participate in AP4ALL if they are registered through a local school administrative unit.

 Q. Can students from non-Maine public high schools participate?
 Yes, but they will be charged tuition of $500.00 and will be responsible the cost of necessary books and materials.
 In the case of a non-Maine public high school participating student, a school mentor stipend will not be paid.
-Also, non-Maine public high school students will only be enrolled if, after the March 22nd registration deadline, there are fewer than 20 Maine public high school students residing in a school administrative unit and who are being educated at public expense enrolled in a particular course.
+Also, non-Maine public high school students will only be enrolled if, after the March 31 initial registration deadline, there are fewer than 20 Maine public high school students residing in a school administrative unit and who are being educated at public expense enrolled in a particular course.

 Q Can a foreign “exchange” student participate at no cost?
 Yes.
 A Foreign “exchange” student who does not pay tuition and has the approval of the Superintendent under 20-A MRSA Section 5205, sub-section 2 is considered a resident of the school administrative unit and is educated at public expense.
 As such, they are counted as a resident for subsidy under the appropriation for General Purpose Aid for Local Schools and they may participate in AP4ALL at no charge.